-A permanent 20 boards exhibition shows the development of these gardens from prehistoric times to the present day.
+A permanent exhibition traces, in 20 panels, the history of these gardens, from prehistory to the present day.